What Is Marketing? A Better Definition (and Why It Matters)

 From impactplus.com

-As marketing expert Dale Harrison puts it, marketing isn’t a direct line to revenue—it’s a multiplier.
-It doesn’t always close the sale, but it makes everything else more effective: it increases awareness, attracts higher-intent leads, shortens sales cycles, and strengthens pricing power.
+But, as marketing expert Dale Harrison puts it, marketing isn't a direct line to revenue — it's a multiplier.
+It doesn't always close the sale, but it makes everything else more effective: by increasing awareness, attracting higher-intent leads, shortening sales cycles, and strengthening pricing power.

 Marketing creates the conditions for revenue to happen—especially in complex, long-cycle buying environments where trust, relevance, and timing matter most.